-Tap water can cause innumerable skin-related problems1 to those with sensitive skin.
+Tap water can cause skin-related problems1 in those with sensitive skin.
 Indeed, more often than not, acne is caused by environmental factors – a much more simple explanation than beauty product companies would have us believe.
 As tap water is one such factor, it is useful to become better acquainted with its properties and the possibility that they may be causing your frequent breakouts.

 Water can either be soft or hard.
 Hard water, in particular, has been blamed2 for various skin- and hair-related complaints.
 That is because it carries large amounts of minerals and metals.
 Specifically, hard water is often full of magnesium and calcium, which are normally helpful for your body, but can also mess with your epidermis.
 These particles can be detrimental for your body’s surfaces, causing all sorts of unpleasant conditions.
 They have been blamed for more minor problems like dry skin and dandruff, as well as for major issues like severe acne and eczema.
-You might be shaking your head thinking that there is no way that the perfectly liquidized water that flows from your faucet might be hard, but you should be aware that four-fifths of American water is of the hard variety.

 Can this problem be dealt with?
 Some cities try to release softening agents into water pipes in order to minimize the problems that hard water causes for its citizens.
 Softeners help remove the minerals that cause you to break out.
 However, these agents do not deal with the potential acidic pH of the tap water you are using, which could result from the particular pipes through which it flows.
 Softeners also do not reconcile with potential germs that may be floating in the water, which perhaps happened to be too minuscule or not harmful enough to be detected by cleansing agents.

 How can you know if you are dealing with hard water?
-Check your faucets – if they sport a light-colored, crusty material dubbed limescale, then your sink or shower may be plagued by hard water.
+Check your faucets – if they sport a light-colored, crusty material called limescale, then your sink or shower may be plagued by hard water.

-The easiest way to ensure that the tap water you are consuming, and using to cleanse your face, is good enough is to simply boil it before usage.
+The easiest way to ensure that the tap water you are consuming and using to cleanse your face is good enough is to simply boil it before usage.
 Even if the tap water in your city is hard and acidic, you can still safely shower with it.
 After all, the skin on your body is tougher than you think and hard water is nothing that a few layers of lotion can’t deal with.
 Unfortunately, your facial skin presents a different story.

 Another easy and free method is to simply pay attention to the temperature of the water you are using to cleanse your face.
 The temperature you need to use on your face entirely depends on your particular skin problem, skin type, etc. You should use cold water if you need quick protection against a particular kind of tap water that is harming your complexion.
 That is because it keeps your pores shut tightly, blocking any access to your skin.
 Using cold water also helps fight under-eye circles and puffiness.